“Owning a Cadillac is a satisfying experience.”

 For 1986, Cadillac transitioned the Fleetwood Brougham from the Cadillac-built HT-4100 130 bhp 4.1 liter/249 ci V8 with fuel injection to the Oldsmobile-built 140 bhp 5.0 liter/307 ci V8 with a Rochester four-barrel carburetor.
 Production for the model year started late—it didn’t get going until February 1986.

 The only powertrain available mated the aforementioned V8 to a four-speed automatic transmission.
-Mileage was rated at 18 city/25 highway by the standards of the day (16/23 by today’s standards).
+Mileage was rated at 18 city/25 highway by the day’s standards (16/23 by today’s measures).
 With a 20.7-gallon fuel tank, a Fleetwood Brougham buyer could expect a range of between 365 and 400 miles with a 10% reserve.
 The target market didn’t really care about performance, but the 0-60 time was a little under 13 seconds.

-Standard exterior equipment on the $21,265 Fleetwood Brougham (about $48,900 in today’s dollars or about what a base 2019 Cadillac CT6 sedan goes for) included Soft Ray tinted glass and a full padded roof treatment.
+Standard exterior equipment on the $21,265 Fleetwood Brougham (about $63,400 in today’s dollars or a little over what a loaded 2025 Cadillac CT5 sedan goes for) included Soft Ray tinted glass and a full padded roof treatment.
 Mechanical equipment included rear-wheel-drive, power front disc/rear drum brakes, and P215/75R15 steel-belted all-season radial whitewall tires (a size still readily available, including in whitewall) on 15-inch wheels.
-Inside, an illuminated entry system, power door locks, power windows, electronic climate control, and dual comfort 55/45 heather cloth seats with six-way power adjuster for the driver were all included in these comfortably equipped cars.
+Inside, an illuminated entry system, power door locks, power windows, electronic climate control, and dual comfort 55/45 heather cloth seats with a six-way power adjuster for the driver were all included in these comfortably equipped cars.

 Upgrading to the Sedan d’Elegance added adjustable rear seat reading lamps, controlled cycle wipers, tufted pillow-style seating areas, a six-way power seat and manual recliner for the front passenger, and an AM/FM stereo radio with power antenna.